The pfSense Store

 Most features do not factor into hardware sizing, although a few will have a significant impact on hardware utilization:

 VPN - Heavy use of any of the VPN services included in the pfSense software will increase CPU requirements.
 Encrypting and decrypting traffic is CPU intensive.
 The number of connections is much less of a concern than the throughput required.
-A 266 MHz CPU will max out at around 4 Mbps of IPsec throughput, a 500 MHz CPU can push 10-15 Mbps of IPsec, and relatively new server hardware (Xeon 800 FSB and newer) deployments are pushing over 100 Mbps with plenty of capacity to spare.
-Supported encryption cards, such as several from Hifn, are capable of significantly reducing CPU requirements.
+AES-NI acceleration of IPsec significantly reduces CPU requirements on platforms that support it.

 Captive Portal - While the primary concern is typically throughput, environments with hundreds of simultaneous captive portal users (of which there are many) will require slightly more CPU power than recommended above.

 Large State Tables - State table entries require about 1 KB of RAM each.
-The default state table, when full at 10,000 entries, takes up a little less than 10 MB RAM.
-For large environments requiring state tables with hundreds of thousands of connections, ensure adequate RAM is available.
+The default state table size is calculated based on 10% of the available RAM in the firewall.
+For example, a firewall with 1 GB of RAM will default to 100,000 states which when full would use about 100 MB of RAM.
+For large environments requiring state tables with several hundred thousand connections, or millions of connections, ensure adequate RAM is available.

 Packages - Some of the packages increase RAM requirements significantly.
-Snort and ntop are two that should not be installed on a system with less than 512 MB RAM.
+Snort and ntop are two that should not be installed on a system with less than 1GB RAM.

 Recommended Hardware Vendors